 HireEZ

-HireEZ supports outbound recruiting automation by helping teams find and engage candidates efficiently.
+HireEZ supports outbound recruiting automation by helping teams find and engage candidates fast.

-Automation focuses on discovery, outreach, and pipeline building.
+Automation centers on discovery, outreach, and pipeline building.

 • Automated talent sourcing